llsy159/TinyIoT_Zeroconf/README.md

   App and Device provide only simple request and response.

   ## Hard-Coding
-  URL, File Path, Authentication key, Authentication header name
+  URL, File Path, Authentication key, Authentication header name.

   Make sure to modify it according to the environment.